Mary is a tilapia farmer in Brazil. Through her articles, she shares insights and tips to make your farm more profitable.

 |Size of feed pellets||Weight of fish (grams)||Age of tilapia (weeks)||Number of feeds per day||Daily amount per 1000 fish|

-At What Size Can You Sell Tilapia?
+When Can You Sell Tilapia?

 You can see that the amount of feed steadily increases as the weight of the fish increases.
 It's necessary to put enough money aside to cover the cost of feeding them for at least five months to receive a good profit.
 Anything less than that may not be worth raising them.